AdaCore/training_material/courses/spark_essentials/140_state_abstraction/02-abstract_states.rst

 * :dfn:`State refinement` maps each abstract to variables

   - All hidden variables must be constituents of an abstract state
-  - This includes variables in the private part and in the body
+  - This includes variables in the private section and in the body

 * Refined state declared with aspect :ada:`Refined_State`